ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 Option | Explanation
 :---: | :---:
 Src | The sender address.
-Since an incoming external message cannot have a sender, there will always be 2 zero bits, that is addr_none. ([TL-B](https://github.com/ton-blockchain/ton/blob/24dc184a2ea67f9c47042b4104bbb4d82289fac1/crypto/block/block.tlb#L100))
+Since an incoming external message cannot have a sender, there will always be 2 zero bits (an addr_none [TL-B](https://github.com/ton-blockchain/ton/blob/24dc184a2ea67f9c47042b4104bbb4d82289fac1/crypto/block/block.tlb#L100))
-Import Fee | Fee to import incoming external message.
+Import Fee | The fee used to pay for importing incoming external messages.
-State Init | Unlike the Internal Message, the State Init in the external message is needed **to deploy a contract from the outer world**.
-The State Init in the Internal Message allows one contract to deploy another.
+State Init | Unlike the Internal Message, the State Init within the external message is needed **to deploy a contract from the outside world**.
+The State Init used in conjunction with the Internal Message allows one contract to deploy another.
-Message Body | The message that we want to pass to the contract for processing.
+Message Body | The message that must be sent to the contract for processing.

 :::tip 0b10
-0b10 (b - binary) means a binary record.
-We store two bits: `1` and `0`.
-Thus we specify that it is `ext_in_msg_info$10`.
+0b10 (b - binary) denotes a binary record.
+In this process, two bits are stored: `1` and `0`.
+Therefore, it is necessary to specify that it’s `ext_in_msg_info$10`.
 :::

 Now we have a completed message that is ready to be sent to our contract.
-To do this, it should first be serialized to `BOC` (Bag of Cells), then be sent:
+To accomplish this, it should first be serialized to a `BOC` ([Bag of Cells](/develop/data-formats/cell-boc#bag-of-cells)), then be sent using the following code:

 <Tabs groupId="code-examples">
 <TabItem value="js" label="JavaScript">